101 Travel Photography Tips and Tricks

 1. If you can, only bring a carry on.
 It will save you so much time getting through the airport.
 If you can’t and you have to check a bag, be sure to grab your memory cards and carry those on you.
 Equipment can be replaced, photos can’t.

 2. Have a stash of antibiotics for every international trip.
 Extra points for anti nausea and anti diarrhea medication.
 It’s easy to get them from a travel clinic or through your doctor.
 I’ve only needed them on 2 trips but when your body decides to have a full scale meltdown, they’re a relief to have on hand.
 Plus, it can be difficult to get a Doctor in some places.
+Some product links are affiliate links but all are where I make my gear purchases.
+You can also find all of my photography gear recommendations here.
+Some product links are affiliate links but all are where I make my gear purchases.
+You can also find all of my photography gear recommendations here.

 3. Carry butt wipes.
 They will save your ass.
 Literally.
 In all seriousness, they’re great.
 Just don’t be a jerk and flush them in countries with iffy septic tank systems.